-In 5 Steps to Forming a Team I wrote about a new job and a new team.
-The team has worked together for a while now and has moved from forming to storming.
-Periods of conflict and polarisation are passing and we are beginning to see some essential team behaviours emerge.
+In 5 Steps to Forming a Team I wrote about starting a new job and leading a new team.
+Periods of conflict and polarisation have passed and we begin to see some essential team behaviours emerge.

-How fortunate I am.
-I’m surrounded by a great team.
-These are the essential team behaviours I begin to see
+How fortunate I am to be surrounded by a great team.
+Here are the essential team behaviours I see when team cohesion is strong:

-- Awareness – Seeing what’s around you is important.
-But situational awareness—understanding the bigger picture—is even more significant since it leads to better decision making.
-We understand this.
-We understand the overall aims and interests of the business.
+Seeing what’s around us is important.
+But situational awareness — understanding the bigger picture — is even more significant since it leads to better decision making.
+Understand this.
+Understand the overall aims and interests of the business.

-- Challenge – Challenging things as they are whilst working collaboratively transforms both team and business.
+The high performance team challenges things as they are — the status quo — and works collaboratively to transforms the business.
 We aim to be different!

-- Communicative – We spend time getting to know each other.
-We are creating connections.
-We realise that communication can make or break the team.
+The team spends time getting to know each other.
+It creates personal connections.
+The high performing team realises that communication can make or break the team.

-- Focus – Clear and measurable goals give direction to the team.
+Clear and measurable goals give direction to the team.
 The team works in unison to meet common goals.
-We know where we’re heading.
-And we understand the difficulties ahead.
+The high performance team know where it is heading.
+And, it understands the difficulties ahead.

-- Honesty – Team members are open and honest with each other.
-We aim to create an environment where people are comfortable to speak openly.
+Team members are open and honest with each other.
+The high performance team aims to create an environment where people are comfortable to speak openly.

-- Motivation – A positive outlook and approach to our work makes for a more fulfilling and effective job.
-We want to succeed.
+A positive outlook and approach to team work makes for a more fulfilling and effective job.
+The high performance team wants to succeed.

-- Optimism – Positive thinking is quite possibly the most important behaviour in the team.
-It’s about having a ‘can do’ attitude.
-That’s what we’ve got.
+Positive thinking is quite possibly the most important behaviour of the high performance team.
+It’s about having a can do attitude.

-- Enthusiasm – People who are enthusiastic usually bring these behaviours together.
-We take responsibility for our actions and believe in what we are doing.
+People who are enthusiastic usually bring these behaviours together.
+The high performance team takes responsibility for its actions and believes in what it is doing.

 The world is divided into people who do things and people who get the credit. – Dwight Morrow

-This quotation is true… to a point.
+Dwight Morrow’s quotation is true … to a point.
 But consider this.

 Great success comes from great teams.
-And great teams all boast the essential team behaviours.
+High performance teams.
+And, great teams all boast these essential team behaviours.